python-trio/asyncgpio/docs/source/usage.rst

 Using a line
 ------------

-A :class:`trio_gpio.gpio.Line` object just describes a GPIO line; before you can actually use it, you need to request it from the kernel (which also prevents anybody else from using the line).
+A :class:`asyncgpio.gpio.Line` object just describes a GPIO line; before you can actually use it, you need to request it from the kernel (which also prevents anybody else from using the line).